adityapk00/zecpaperwallet/README.md

                                   containing 32-64 characters
-    -f, --format <FORMAT>         What format to generate the output in [default: json]  [possible values: pdf, json] -t, --taddrs <t_addresses>    Numbe rof T addresses to generate [default: 0] -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]
+    -f, --format <FORMAT>         What format to generate the output in [default: json]  [possible values: pdf, json] -t, --taddrs <t_addresses>    Numbe rof T addresses to generate [default: 0] --threads <threads>       Number of threads to use for the vanity address generator.
+Set this to the number of CPUs you have [default: 1]
+        --vanity <vanity>         Generate a vanity address with the given prefix -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]

 ARGS: